gausspy/gausspy/CONTRIBUTING.md

 We are working hard to improve GaussPy's testing.
 If you add new functions in Python code then please write unit tests in the tests/ directory.
-When finished, verify that the self-test works.
+When finished, verify that the self-test works

 ```python
 python setup.py test